-This Application had been provisionally rated as Category of Assessment 4 (level of complexity) and placed in Group 3 on the FSANZ standards development Work Plan.
+This Application had been provisionally rated as Category of Assessment level 4 (degree of complexity) and placed in Group 3 on the FSANZ standards development Work Plan.
 This Initial Assessment confirms these ratings.
 Further details about the Work Plan and its classification system are given in Information for Applicants at www.foodstandards.gov.au.